Books About Miniature Lamps and About Other Antique Lighting

 Oil Lamps 3: Victorian Kerosene

 Lighting 1860-1900 by Catherine M. V. Thuro, 2001.
-Oil lamps are
+Oil lamps

-which to choose.
-The many catalog illustrations and advertisements serve to
+astounding selection from which to choose.
+The many catalog

-date lamps and perhaps identify their manufacturer.
-This third volume is
+identify their manufacturer.
+This third volume is both a visual feast

-both a visual feast and a wealth of information for readers and collectors.
+and a wealth of information for readers and collectors.
+Clicking

-Clicking on the link on the left will take you to Barnes & Noble from whom
+on the link on the left will take you to Barnes & Noble from whom

 this book is currently available.